mdn/content/files/en-us/web/css/css_scroll-driven_animations/index.md

 There are two types of scroll-based timelines:

-- A _scroll progress timeline_ is progressed through by scrolling a scrollable element (_scroller_) between top and bottom (or left and right).
+- _scroll progress timeline_: You progress this timeline by scrolling a scrollable element (_scroller_) from top to bottom (or left to right) and back again.
 The position in the scroll range is converted into a percentage of progress — 0% at the start and 100% at the end.
-- A _view progress timeline_ is progressed through based on the change in visibility of an element (known as the _subject_) inside a scroller.
-The visibility of the subject inside the scroller is tracked — by default, the timeline is at 0% when the subject is first visible at one edge of the scroller, and 100% when it reaches the opposite edge.
+- _view progress timeline_: You progress this timeline based on the change in visibility of an element (known as the _subject_) inside a scroller.
+The visibility of the subject inside the scroller is tracked as a percentage of progress — by default, the timeline is at 0% when the subject is first visible at one edge of the scroller, and 100% when it reaches the opposite edge.

 When one of these two timelines is applied to an animated element, the animation progresses along that timeline instead of following the default time-based timeline.